 Continuing onward and upward…

-Whichever way you choose to get to the top of the hill, at Galer Street the topography levels off: we are now in upper Queen Anne.
+When you get to the top of the hill, at Galer Street, the topography levels off.
+We are now in upper Queen Anne.
 From this point the business district extends for the next half mile or so along Queen Anne Avenue to McGraw Street.
 This is a place to browse, maybe find a bakery or coffee shop, or just sit and take a break.
 By now your thighs will thank you.
 I found most places of interest, including the local parks, located on either side of Queen Anne Avenue within two to three blocks, and a concentration of small boutique shops, restaurants, coffee shops, around Boston Street.

 Beyond McGraw Street the north side of Queen Anne Hill begins its slope down to the Fremont Cut of the Lake Washington Ship Canal.
 So, at McGraw Street, my route turns back towards downtown Seattle.

 One of the things I wanted to see in Queen Anne was the place where the most famous panoramic views of Seattle are taken from: Kerry Park.
 Of course, on such a beautiful sunny afternoon, I had to take a few shots of my own.

 After enjoying the view from Kerry Park, this walk essentially heads back down to the bottom of the hill, wanders through lower Queen Anne, crosses the Seattle Center once again, and returns to Westlake Center through Belltown by way of 1st Avenue.
 As I said at the beginning of this post, by the time you return to Westlake, you will have walked 5.6 miles plus any unmapped detours you might make along the way.

 Now, about the brewpub redemption mentioned in the title of this post…